rkristelijn/boh/README.md

 ## Thank you
-Special thanks to: Dragondreamer, Pip_
+Special thanks to:
+- Dragondreamer,
+- Pip_,
+- Danae
+... for helping with testing, reporting bugs and help with forming ideas.